saras-daton/Shopify/README.md

       unique_key: ['title']
       partition_by: { 'field': 'created_at', 'data_type': 'timestamp', 'granularity': 'day' }
       cluster_by: ['title']
+    columns:
+      - name: brand
+        tests:
+          - not_null
+          - accepted_values:
+              values: ["B"]
+      - name: store
+        tests:
+          - not_null
+      - name: created_at
+        tests:
+          - not_null
+      - name: updated_at
+        tests:
+          - not_null
+      - name: title
+        tests:
+          - not_null
+    tests:
+      - dbt_utils.unique_combination_of_columns:
+          combination_of_columns:
+            - title

   - name: ShopifyPriceRules
     description: A list of rules to set pricing.